 Abbreviated ACS.
-Software contained on a removable ROM program card that provides the operating system for the array controller.

-asynchronous Pertaining to events that are scheduled as the result of a signal asking for the event; pertaining to that which is without any specified time relation.
+Software contained on a removable ROM program card asynchronous Pertaining to events that are scheduled as the result of a signal asking for the event; pertaining to that which is without any specified time relation.
 See also synchronous.